Algae control without chemicals

 - Manual removal— scrub affected hardscape with a stiff brush.
 Plant leaves with BBA can't be saved; trim them.

 - Reduce light intensity OR duration.
-BBA thrives at 50+ PAR; dropping to 30 PAR usually starves it.
+BBA thrives on bright planted-tank lighting; dropping the brightness or running fewer hours usually starves it.

 - Siamese algae eater (Crossocheilus oblongus) is one of the few species that actually eats BBA.
 Confirm species at purchase — many fish are mis-sold as SAEs.